Hillsborough County teachers are firing back after the district has said they will not issue promised $4K raises to qualifying teachers.

 District leaders say their fund balance has dropped dramatically as increased pay has been given out, while at the same time funding from the legislature has not kept up.

-Educators and the public are also planning on attending the next Hillsborough County School Board meeting on Tuesday, Nov.
-14 at 3 p.m.
-They will be wearing matching blue shirts provided by the teacher’s union, saying “I Prepare Students For Life.”
+Educators and the public are also petitioned the school district by the hundreds at Nov.
+14 meeting.
+They wore matching blue shirts provided by the teacher’s union, saying “I Prepare Students For Life.”